 Turning On Mac Touch-To-Click Support from the Command Line

 Touch-based clicking is an alternate input form that uses trackpad (or Magic Mouse) taps as a click.
-For most Mac users, turning on tap-to-click is best done from OS X System Preferences, but advanced users who require more control, automation, or remote enabling of the feature can also enable tap-to-click through the command line by using defaults strings.
-Using this advanced method also offers the benefit of allowing touch-clicking at the login screens of OS X, something that isn’t available by default if enabled through the GUI controls.
+For most Mac users, turning on tap-to-click is best done from Mac OS X System Preferences, but advanced users who require more control, automation, or remote enabling of the feature can also enable tap-to-click through the command line by using defaults strings.
+Using this advanced method also offers the benefit of allowing touch-clicking at the login screens of Mac OS X, something that isn’t available by default if enabled through the GUI controls.

-This requires a multitouch compatible Mac trackpad or mouse, whether that’s a newer model MacBook Pro or Air, or a Magic Trackpad or Magic Mouse.
+Using touch-to-click or tap-to-click requires a multitouch compatible Mac trackpad or mouse, whether that’s a newer model MacBook Pro or Air, or a Magic Trackpad or Magic Mouse.
 If you’re not comfortable with the command line and Terminal, you’re better off using this approach instead.

-Enabling Universal Tap-Clicking on a Mac from the Terminal
+How to Enable Universal Tap-Clicking on a Mac from the Terminal

 sudo defaults write com.apple.driver.AppleBluetoothMultitouch.trackpad Clicking -bool true